West Island natives driving force behind Nuagesight

-Nuagesight founders Michael Elkin (right) and Jordan Chero (centre) examine potential spots their ‘smart’ surveillance system could monitor in Dollard des Ormeaux recently.
+Nuagesight founders Michael Elkin (right) and Dylan Chero (centre) examine potential spots their ‘smart’ surveillance system could monitor in Dollard des Ormeaux recently.

 Two West Island natives are the brains behind a new company that will allow property and business owners to keep an eye on their property – without really keeping an eye on their property.